im3dabasia/gutenberg/packages/block-editor/src/components/text-alignment-control/README.md

 -   **Type:** `Function`

 A callback function invoked when the text alignment value is changed via an interaction with any of the options.
-The function is called with the new alignment value (`left`, `center`, `right`, `justify`) as the only argument.
+The function is called with the new alignment value (`left`, `center`, `right`) as the only argument.

 ### `className`